 - Cut out the rainbow and trace it onto the thicker card stock, or cardboard.

-- Cut out the rainbow shape.
+- Then cut out the rainbow shape.

 - Use a paintbrush to paint a thin layer of glue to the very inside of your rainbow shape, sprinkle one color of glitter on to that line of glue and allow to dry.